lesept777/Matrix-maths-for-ESP32-and-AI/README.md

 - `M.clipMax(threshold)` forces all elements whose absolute value is higher than threshold to threshold
 - `A = M.normScale(value);` scales the L2 norm of M to the passed value and creates a new matrix
 - `M.normScale2(value)` only scales the matrix so that its L2 norm is eual to `value`
+- `M.dropout(threshold)` sets the elements of a matrix to zero if a random number is less than a given threshold

 ### Check